The best documentation and AI assistant for Mattermost teams

 | Typical setup | 1-2 weeks | 2-4 weeks |

-In air-gapped mode, integrations connect to your on-prem instances (GitHub Enterprise Server, Slack Enterprise Grid, Confluence Data Center) rather than the cloud versions.
+In private-network mode, integrations connect to your self-hosted instances where they exist (GitHub Enterprise Server, Confluence Data Center) rather than the cloud versions; Slack is cloud-only and always needs a public route.
 The integration model is identical.
 For the on-prem and data-residency requirements regulated teams face, see documentation platforms for AI coding assistants in defense tech startups.

 Feature comparison at a glance